US 'kidnap' parents transferred from Cuba to Florida

 TV footage on Wednesday showed the couple arriving in the US in handcuffs, AFP news agency reported.

-The transfer of the pair to Florida occurred despite there being no extradition treaty between the US and Cuba.'False imprisonment'
+The transfer of the pair to Florida occurred despite there being no extradition treaty between the US and Cuba.

 The family had been staying in their boat at the Hemingway Marina near the Cuban capital Havana.

 According to the Hillsborough County Sheriff's department, Mr Hakken broke into his mother-in-law's home in Tampa at around 06:00 local time (10:00 GMT) on 3 April, tied her up, stole her car and fled the house with the two boys.

 The family left for Cuba from a dock in Madeira Beach, Florida, aboard the Salty, their recently purchased 25ft (7.6m) sailboat, investigators said.

 Mr Hakken will face charges which include two counts of kidnapping, interfering with child custody, child neglect and false imprisonment.

 Mrs Hakken will also face charges of kidnapping, interference with child custody and child neglect, according to AFP.